desec-io/desec-stack/docs/dns/rrsets.rst

     ``10 mx.example.com.``).

 ``CNAME`` record
-    - The record value must be terminated by a dot ``.`` (as in ``example.com.``).
+    - The record value (target) must be terminated by a dot ``.`` (as in ``example.com.``).

-    - If you create a ``CNAME`` record, its presence will cause other RRsets of the same name to be hidden ("occluded") from the public (i.e. in responses to DNS queries).
-This is per RFC 1912.

-      However, as far as the API is concerned, you can still retrieve and manipulate those additional RRsets.
-In other words, ``CNAME``-induced hiding of additional RRsets does not apply when looking at the zone through the API.

-    - It is currently possible to create a ``CNAME`` RRset with several records.
-However, this is not legal, and the response to queries for such RRsets is undefined.
-In short, don't do it.

-    - Similarly, you are discouraged from creating a ``CNAME`` RRset for the zone apex (main domain name, empty ``subname``).
-Doing so will most likely break your domain (for example, any ``NS`` records that are present will disappear from DNS responses), and other undefined behavior may occur.
-In short, don't do it.
-If you are interested in aliasing the zone apex, consider using an ``ALIAS`` RRset.
+    - RRsets cannot have multiple values.
+This is a limitation of the DNS specification.

+    - A ``CNAME`` record is not allowed when other records exist at the same subname.
+In particular, this means that a CNAME is not allowed at the zone apex (empty subname), as it will always collide with the NS record (and the internally managed SOA record).
+This is a limitation of the DNS specification.

 ``MX`` record
     The ``MX`` record value consists of the priority value and a mail server